 Over 60 local dealers can set up their own space inside the store with each of their vintage finds, and visitors can search and find something they’d like to bring home.
 Definitely, a must-visit and one of the fun things to do in Portland for adults and shopaholics.

-Just one look inside the House of Vintage, and you’ll be blown away by how many awesome items you’ll be able to find inside!
-Most of them are things that you never even knew you needed.
+Just one look inside the House of Vintage and you’ll be blown away by how many awesome items you’ll be able to find!
+Most of them are things that you never even knew you needed and once you buy them, they will become your new personal favorite items.
 Aside from clothes, you might also find shoes, accessories, hats, and other collectibles.

-If you’re looking for something to do in Portland for adults, taking a self-guided brewery tour through Portland’s brewery scene is a great activity.
+If you’re looking for fun stuff to do in Portland for adults, taking a self-guided brewery tour through Portland’s brewery scene is a great activity.

-There are almost 70 breweries within Portland’s city limits, making it really easy to stop at multiple of them and try out some of the local beers.
+There are almost 70 breweries within Portland’s city limits, hence the title of Beer City.
+It’s really easy to stop at multiple of them and try out some of the local beers.

 A few of the best in town are Wayfinder Beer, Cascade Brewery, and Stormbreaker Brewing.
-And while you’re out there testing the brews, check out some of the pizza in town, as Portland is known for its pizza.
+And while you’re out there testing the brews, check out some of the pizzas in town.
+Among all Portland food, the pizza stands out.

 5 – Take a bike tour of the city